Best Restaurants in Midtown Ruidoso: A Local's Honest Guide

 The Big Picture

-Here's how I'd sequence a full food day in Ruidoso: coffee at Sacred Grounds, breakfast at Cornerstone, lunch at Hall of Flame after a hike, afternoon tasting at Noisy Water, and dinner at Casa Blanca or Cafe Rio depending on whether you want green chile or something a little more elevated.
+Here's how I'd sequence a full food day in Ruidoso: coffee at Downshift Riverside, breakfast at Cornerstone, lunch at Hall of Flame after a hike, afternoon tasting at Noisy Water, and dinner at Casa Blanca or Cafe Rio depending on whether you want green chile on a plate or on a pizza.

 When I'm staying at 2nd Street Retreat, this is basically my standing routine.
 The cabin is right in Midtown, which means all of these spots are 5–10 minutes away by car, some of them even walkable depending on where you're going.
 There's no better base for eating your way through Ruidoso.